Music Video

 We sing the same old, same sad song

-In the braille where the top is black
+In La Brea, where the tar pit's black

 You said the boulevard was not that bad